Choice

 I wanted him to understand that the privilege to choose is his.
 I wanted him to understand that he doesn’t have to choose who I choose or who his friends choose.
 I wanted him to understand that life offers lots of choices and it’s so easy to allow the opinions of others to help us make a choice.
 I wanted him to learn now, that choosing is an honor to hold on dearly to.

-I wanted him to see that I’d never push to make a choice for him.
-If he asks, I will always be there to talk to him about anything, but I will never rob him of his freedom to choose.
+him.
+If he asks, I will always be there to talk to him about anything, but I

 (Side note: that doesn’t come easy for me.
 As a type 8 personality, having control is what comes natural to me.
-And all the 8’s say…amen. lol)
+And all the 8’s

 He came home yesterday and boldly told me who he voted for.
 Then followed it with “are you proud of who I voted for?”.